 The quick answer

-Coins, currency, and stamps need exact identification before value: issue, date, mint or printing details, grade, authenticity, rarity, and demand all matter.
+Coins, currency, and stamps need exact identification before value: issue, date, mint or printing details, grade, originality, rarity, and demand all matter.

 Start with identification